pythagoreantree/Drones/README.md

 ### Kubernetes

-To start working with Kubernetes you need
+To start working with Kubernetes you need:
 + [kubectl](https://kubernetes.io/docs/tasks/tools/)
 + kubernetes cluster, for example [minikube](https://kubernetes.io/ru/docs/tasks/tools/install-minikube/)

-No Docker Init or Run Postgres is need.
+No additional postgres run is need.
 Just run the command.

-After all installation you may launch the application in cluster with command:
+After all installations you may launch the application in a cluster with the command:

 ```
 make k8s-start
 ```

 Some time pass before pods will be up.
-After that you find out the server ip with command in your Terminal:
+After that you may find out the server ip with the command in your Terminal:

 ```
 minikube ip
 ```

 And you need the port.
-You can find it in PORT(s) after '8080:'
+You can find it in PORT(s) after '8080:':

 ```
 kubectl get service drones-app-service